 Loose threads in the hem

-This is a permanent crease in a woven wrap – often caused by ironing, or folding the wrap the same way over and over again.
-This damage is most commonly found in linen and hemp wraps.
-To avoid it, be sure to iron and fold your wrap differently every time you use it.
+A premieres is a permanent crease in fabric – often caused by ironing, or folding the wrap the same way over and over again.
+This damage is most commonly found in linen and hemp baby wraps.
+To avoid it, be sure to iron and fold your baby wrap differently every time you use it.

 A pull could appear on your fabric as a loop of thread sticking out – and are often caused by nails, jewelry, or simply being snagged.
-Pulls do not damage the integrity of your wrap, but keeping an eye on them so they do not get bigger, or break off, is important.
-For small pulls, you can try washing – according to the instructions on the tag – and drying your wrap to tighten the fabric back up.
+Pulls do not damage the integrity of the product, but keeping an eye on them so they do not get bigger, or break off, is important.
+For small pulls, you can try washing – according to the instructions on the tag – and drying your carrier to tighten the fabric back up.
 It is also possible to fix a pull yourself quickly, and easily.

 If the pull is longer, you can grab the loose fibers and push them to the back of the fabric so they are hidden, and secured in place.
 To do this, grasp the fabric about 30 cm (12 inches) away from the pull on either side.
 Then tug firmly.
 Some of the pull may ease back into the cloth just from this.
 Second, take a needle or pin to start working the snag out.
 Insert the needle under the pulled thread a short distance away from the snag.
 Pull the loose thread up there.
 Move a tiny distance down the thread and repeat.
 It is important not to pull the thread up tightly as you go.
 The idea is to loosely redistribute the thread that has been pulled out of place back into the cloth and even maybe into the hem.
 For long pulls, it is sometimes easier to work the pull out in both directions.